 The A6400 is another compact camera from Sony.
 It has an APS-C image sensor offering 4k video recording balancing image quality, portability, and price.

-Its compact build and lightweight makes it the perfect carry around camera.
+Its compact build and lightweight make it the perfect carry-around camera.
 The main drawbacks are short battery life and a chunky flip screen, but overall, it is a great camera for travel vloggers.